 Our sales and marketing expenses decreased by RMB32.1 million from RMB293.3 million for the year ended June 30, 2018 to RMB261.2 million (US\$38.0 million) for the year ended June 30, 2019.
-This decrease was primarily because we gradually ceased the operation of Haiyinhui online platform and two related subsidiaries since April 2018, which significantly the operation expenses of Haiyinhui online platform incurred by the two subsidiaries.
+This decrease was primarily because we gradually ceased the operation of our Haiyinhui online platform and two related subsidiaries since April 2018.
+A significant portion of the operation expenses of our Haiyinhui online platform was incurred by these two subsidiaries.